Croatian Apoxyomenos: Discovery

 Apoxyomenos was found in 1996 by Belgian tourist René Wouters in the sea near the islet of Vele Orjule, on the sandy bottom between two rocks at a depth of about 45 m.
-Wouters, an avid sports diver and amateur photographer who had been visiting Croatia and the island of Lošinj for a number of years, discovered the statue by chance during one of his dives.
-Wouters reported the finding to the Croatian Ministry of Culture in 1998.
-He was present when a team of divers from the Ministry of Culture and Archaeological Museum in Zadar, the Special Police and the Submar d.o.o., raised the statue from the sea on 27 April 1999.
+Wouters, an avid sports diver and amateur photographer who had been visiting Croatia and the island of Lošinj for several years, discovered the statue by chance during one of his dives.
+Wouters reported the find to the Croatian Ministry of Culture in 1998.
+He was present when a team of divers from the Ministry of Culture and Archaeological Museum in Zadar, the Special Police, and the Submar d.o.o., raised the statue from the sea on 27 April 1999.

 Restoration

 When brought from the sea, Apoxyomenos was covered with marine organisms which had adhered to it.
 Scientists did not use chemical agents to remove them: instead, only mechanical precision hand tools (and the occasional machine) were used in the conservation process, which was the first of its kind in Croatia.
 Cracks and breaks were repaired, and a specially designed construction that supported the whole figure from the inside was made.